 – Do you have any concerns?

 I think a cold debrief is needed.
-Please write your email details on this sheet of paper, and we will be in touch to arrange a hot debrief.”
+Please write your email details on this sheet of paper, and we will be in touch to arrange a cold debrief.”

 Here’s a summary checklist – why not print it out, and stick it on top of your department’s emergency c-section kit, and then run a simulated peri-mortem c-section?
 If you prefer more pictures, there’s another checklist here.
 There’s a case written for you already!
 And if you’re feeling ready for a challenge, log in and take our SAQ on cardiac arrest in pregnancy!

-There is also a handy twitter thread, with a link to a useful video from SMACC here.
+There is also a link to a useful video from SMACC here.

 Picture credits: